Indicators of species abundance in England

 Source data

 Much of the data on species abundance is collected through well-established volunteer-based recording schemes, many of which are run through partnerships between government bodies, Non-governmental organisations (NGOs), and research organisations, or through statutory monitoring schemes.
-The species included in these indicators (Table 5 in Technical annex) are intended to be as representative as possible of priority species and wider species found in England.
+We have included as many species as possible in these indicators (Table 1 in Technical annex).
 However, the taxonomic and species coverage is limited by data availability and these measures are, therefore, not fully representative of species in England.
 See ‘Source data used’ in the Technical Annex for more detail.

 Species included